SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_sdc/readme.md

    - Differential mode: positive input to ULP_GPIO_8, negative input to ULP_GPIO_1.
 3. When running, SDC applies the user configuration and starts conversion.
 4. After conversion, sampled data is stored in the user buffer, converted to voltage values, and printed to the serial console.
-5. Example serial output for a 3.3V input:
+5. Example serial output for a 3.3 V input:

     ![Sample Output](resources/readme/output.png)